Birria Pizza

 Table of Contents

-• It is so flavorful.
-The birria meat and stew pack heaps of flavor.
+My birria meat and stew pack heaps of flavor.
 It is sweet, spicy, tangy, and savory, and once you add cheese and a pizza crust, it’s pretty much perfect.
+Bonus?
+I’ve made it in the oven, Gozney, and Ooni (yes, I bought both of them haha!).

 • Cheese.
 No pizza is complete without a generous layer of shredded cheese.
-Use Mexican Oaxaca cheese or your favorite cheese for this pizza.
+I find Mexican Oaxaca cheese to have the best flavor, but traditional mozzarella cheese or cheddar cheese is fine.

 How to make birria pizza

-Step 1- Roll the dough.
-Dust the surface and roll the dough out into a circular pizza base.
+Step 1- Roll the dough out into a circular pizza base.
 Transfer it to the baking sheet and create raised borders to hold the toppings.

-Step 2- Assemble the pizza.
-Add the birria liquid, spread the shredded meat, layer the cheese, and evenly arrange the jalapenos on the pizza.
+Step 2- Add the birria liquid, spread the shredded meat, layer the cheese, and evenly arrange the jalapenos on the pizza.

-Step 3- Bake, slice, and serve.
-Bake the pizza in a preheated oven at 250°C for 12 minutes until the cheese melts.
+Step 3- Bake the pizza in a preheated oven at 250°C for 12 minutes until the cheese melts.

 • Thicken the birria cooking liquid.
-Reduce a cup of birria stew to half a cup by heating it in a saucepan to make a thick, silky sauce.
+You want the consistency of the liquid to be like classic pizza sauce.
+To do this, I recommend reducing it by heating it in a saucepan to make a thick, silky sauce (I find a low simmer for 15 minutes to be plenty).
 Alternatively, you can fold in some pomodoro sauce or sugo for a tomato-flavored sauce.

 • Bake the pizza in a hot oven.
-Do not forget to preheat the oven to the required temperature.
+Remember to preheat the oven at least 30 minutes before baking.
 The instant and sustained high heat helps to bake a light, crusty, and chewy crust.

 birria pizza recipe.